Frozen Pipes: Solutions, Prevention, and Home Maintenance

 Visible frost: Frost or ice on exposed pipes is a clear sign they are at risk of freezing.

-Pooling water: Check basements and areas around your home for water pooling near the foundation, which could indicate a burst pipe.
+Pooling water: Check basements and around your home for water near the foundation, which could mean a burst pipe.

 Bulges or cracks: Look for any visible damage, such as bulging or cracked pipes, which may be at risk of bursting.